DOI-USGS/ISIS3/README.md

         conda install -c usgs-astrogeology isis3

-    6. If you would like to work with our latest Release Candidate:
+    6. If you would like to work with our latest Release Candidate instead run:

             conda install -c usgs-astrogeology/label/RC isis3